TorbenJakobsen/run_sap_as_a_container/README.rst

 Add user
 --------

-Add password and the rest can be blanks
+Add password and the rest can be blanks (press return multiple times).

 .. code:: bash